 Introduction to translucent concrete:

-Translucent Concrete is also known as Light-transmitting concrete, it is concrete that has light-transmitting properties due to the presence of optical fibers.
+Translucent Concrete is also known as transparent concrete because it has light-transmitting properties due to the presence of optical fibers.

 Fibres act as aggregates and carry light through them, flexible transparent fibres are made of glass or plastic.